Estimating the distribution of marks of a homogeneous marked Poisson process: The maximum likelihood estimator of

-Note, that (\ref{fmi1}) can be simplified as
+Note that (\ref{fmi1}) can be simplified as

-The system of equations (\ref{fmi2}) for $k=2s-1$ was studied and solved by Ramanujan in his third paper, published in the Journal of the Indian Mathematical Society cf. \cite{Raman}.
-From the results in \cite{Raman} it follows that if $\det(\bm{C}(\bm{\hat{a}}_{n})) \neq 0$, then the solution of (\ref{fmi2}) exists, it is unique, up to permutations of the indices $\{1,\ldots,s\}$, and given by $(\bm{y}, \bm{z})$, the coefficients in the parametrisation (\ref{phyz}). \eop
+{where the vector $(\hat{a}^{(1)}_{n},\ldots, \hat{a}^{(k+1)}_{n})$ is defined in $(\ref{eq:anhat-def})$.} The system (\ref{fmi2}), for $k=2s-1$, is a Sylvester-Ramanujan system, cf. \cite{lyubich:2004}.
+We will here use Ramanujan's solution, which was published in his third paper in the Journal of the Indian Mathematical Society cf. \cite{Raman}.
+From the results in \cite{Raman} it follows that if {$\delta_n=\det(\bm{C}(\bm{\hat{a}}_{n})) \neq 0$}, then {a} solution of (\ref{fmi2}) exists, { which proves (\ref{eq:An_implies_solution}).
+Furthermore, \cite{Raman} also showed that when the solution exists it is} unique up to permutations of the indices $\{1,\ldots,s\}$ and given by $(\bm{y}, \bm{z})$ which are the coefficients in the parametrisation (\ref{phyz}).

+Finally, the pairwise difference of the components of the vector $\tilde{\bm{p}}_{n}$ follows from Theorem 2.1 in \cite{lyubich:2004} and its corollary. \eop

+{Theorem \ref{qptild} gives, in addition to an explicit formula for the derivation of the mle, when it exists, the two results that the components in the vector $\tilde{\bm{p}}_{n}$ are all different, which is as we have already noted a necessary condition for the solution to have a physical meaning, as well as the result that all permutations of the pairs in $(\tilde{\bm{q}}_{n}, \tilde{\bm{p}}_{n})$ are mles, and thus an mle which is merely assumed to lie in ${\mathcal F}$, and thus is not order restricted, is {\em not} unique.}

-Since the solution is invariant under permutation of the indices, we may choose any permutation, and since we know the order for the wavelength values, cf. (\ref{eq:ordered-wavelengths}), the choice is simple: we choose the permutation that gives the known and correct order.
+Since the solution is invariant under permutation of the indices, we may choose any permutation and work with it.
+However, we assumed in (\ref{eq:ordered-wavelengths}) that the wavelengths $(\mu_{1}, \dots, \mu_{s})$ are increasing (or, equivalently, the true values of the thinning parameters $(p_{1}, \dots, p_{s})$ are increasing, cf. (\ref{tpp})).
+Therefore, we choose the unique solution $(\tilde{\bm{q}}, \tilde{\bm{p}})$ of (\ref{fmi2}) which satisfies

+{Note, however the discussion of an order restricted estimation problem that arises naturally in this setting, in Section \ref{sec:motivation}, which would give an alternative to the above choice.}